lucasm/findto/README.md

 - **Decentralized web search** — Quickly search, the same term, on multiple categories and sources

-- **Suggestions** — Get instant AI suggestions to help autocomplete terms as you type

 - **Privacy ranking** — See the privacy score of each search source, or how much your data are compromised

-- **Trends** — Trending topics, contents, events and places nearby you
+- **Trends** — Explore trending topics, media contents, products, events and places nearby you

+- **Autocomplete** — Get instant suggestions to help autocomplete terms as you type

 - **Accessibility** — Changeable layout and theme, color contrast enhanced, keyboard and screen reader navigation